 How to Calculate Vacation Pay

-Let’s look at some employee entitlement and vacation pay examples.
+Let's use our vacation pay calculator, and apply it to some employee entitlement and vacation pay examples.

-If you’re a BC-based business owner with a new employee who’s worked for you for a full 12 months, and that employee had $40,000 in eligible earnings:
+If you’re a BC-based business owner or an Ontario-based business owner with a new employee who’s worked for you for a full 12 months, and that employee had $40,000 in eligible earnings:

 - they would be entitled to 2 weeks of vacation time, and